Robert F. Kennedy Bridge: 1934 progress

-Moses continued to advocate for new roads and parkways to feed into the bridge.
+Moses continued to advocate for new roads and parkways to connect with the bridge as part of an interconnected parkway system.
 The complex of roads included the Grand Central Parkway and Astoria Boulevard in Queens; 125th Street, the East River Drive (now the FDR Drive), and Harlem River Drive in Manhattan; and Whitlock Avenue and Eastern Boulevard (now Bruckner Expressway) in the Bronx.
-All of these roads would be part of an interconnected parkway system that would allow cars to move smoothly through the New York City area.
-Civic groups also wanted a road from the West Bronx to connect to the bridge, but it was rejected.
-The first of those roads, the Grand Central Parkway extension from Kew Gardens to the Triborough Bridge, was planned to start construction in spring 1934.
-Further changes to the plan for the Bronx span came in July 1934: instead of being a lift bridge, as originally proposed, it was approved by the Department of War as a fixed truss span, since the Bronx Kill was not a navigable waterway.
-However, it could be replaced with a lift bridge if needed.
-The same month, the city approved construction for the first segment of the East River Drive, leading from York Avenue and 92nd Street to the Triborough Bridge approach at 125th Street.
-The bridge approach on the Bronx side was finalized, running along Southern and Eastern Boulevards, with a future extension to Pelham Bay Park in the northeastern Bronx.
-The Board of Estimate approved the East River Drive approach that October, while voting against the proposed West Bronx approach highway.
+The first of those roads, the Grand Central Parkway, was planned to start construction in early 1934.
+That July, the Department of War approved the Bronx Kill span as a fixed truss span, since the Bronx Kill was not a navigable waterway; the span could be replaced with a lift bridge if needed.
+The same month, the city approved the first segment of the East River Drive, leading from the intersection of York Avenue and 92nd Street to the Triborough Bridge approach at 125th Street.
+The bridge approach on the Bronx side was also finalized, running along Southern and Eastern boulevards, with a future extension to Pelham Bay Park in the northeastern Bronx.

+Civic groups advocated for an approach highway from the West Bronx, and Bronx borough president James J. Lyons tried to block the Board of Estimate from approving the Manhattan approach highway until a West Bronx approach was also provided for.
+Despite this, in October 1934, the Board of Estimate approved the East River Drive approach while rejecting the West Bronx approach.
 While reformers embraced Moses's plans to expand the parkway system, state and city officials were overwhelmed by their scale, and slow to move to provide financing for the vast system.
 Partial funding came from interest-bearing bonds issued by the Triborough Bridge Authority, to be secured by future toll revenue.

+1935 progress

-Financing disputes with the PWA involved complex political infighting between Moses, Ickes, now-President Roosevelt, and Mayor La Guardia.
-The political disputes peaked in January 1935, when Ickes passed a rule that effectively prohibited PWA funding for the TBA unless Moses resigned the post of either TBA chairman or New York City Parks Commissioner.
+Financing disputes with the PWA involved complex political infighting.
+The disputes peaked in January 1935, when Ickes passed a rule that effectively prohibited PWA funding for the TBA unless Moses resigned the post of either TBA chairman or New York City Parks Commissioner.
 This came as a result of Moses's criticism that New Deal funding programs like the PWA were too slow to disburse funds.
-Ickes threatened to withhold salaries for TBA workers as well.
-Though La Guardia was supportive of Moses, even petitioning Roosevelt to intervene, he was willing to replace the TBA chairman if it resulted in funding for the bridge, since Roosevelt sided with Ickes.
-In mid-March, Ickes suddenly backed down on his ultimatum, and not only was Moses allowed to keep both of his positions, but also the PWA resumed its payments to the TBA.
+Moses refused to resign in spite of Ickes's persistence, and Ickes threatened to withhold salaries for TBA workers as well.
+Though La Guardia was supportive of Moses, even petitioning Roosevelt for help, he was willing to replace the TBA chairman if it resulted in funding for the bridge.
+In mid-March, Ickes suddenly backed down on his ultimatum; not only was Moses allowed to keep both of his positions, but the PWA also resumed its payments to the TBA.
+La Guardia re-appointed Moses to the TBA the same year.